 During the fall semester, you’ll be placed in courses based on your intended major and the results of your placement testing.
 Some of these classes may be developmental.
 To aid in your academic success, the program staff maintains ongoing communication with faculty.

-You’ll be assigned a program counselor who will schedule bi-weekly meetings for your first year.
+You’ll be assigned a program counselor who will schedule regular meetings for your first year.
 The program counselor will provide support by:

 - teaching the UNV 101 course